-More than anything, you should pay attention to processing power (CPU), RAM (random access memory) and hard drive space.
+More than anything, you should pay attention to processing power (CPU), RAM (random access memory), and hard drive space.
 Your CPU and RAM will need to handle the software you plan on using for your home studio, and your hard drive will need to be able to store all your files.
 As a rule of thumb, you’ll want at least 16GB of RAM.
 As for your processor, this gets a bit more subjective, though anything up to par with the Intel i7 will work great.
 With hard drives, you can use either solid-state (SSD) or hard disk (HDD).
 Both have their advantages and disadvantages.
 Per gigabyte, HDDs are cheaper than SSDs and can store more data overall, though SSDs draw far less power and open files a bit faster.

 Good hardware doesn’t matter much without good software.
 The digital audio workstation, or DAW, has become the modern audio producer’s workbench.
 Even those who love their vintage analog recording devices can’t deny the freedom, flexibility, ease of use, and power of this key digital home studio equipment.
 Your preamp and/or interface will allow you to record into the DAW and send audio from the DAW back into your monitors.
-Inside of a DAW, you’ll have access to multi-track recording and mixing, audio editing, effects processing, VST plugin support, looping, controls for EQ, compression, and so much more.
+Inside of a DAW, you’ll have access to multi-track recording and mixing, audio editing, effects processing, a free VST plugin, looping, controls for EQ, compression, and so much more.
 There’s simply no way to produce modern music without a competent DAW.
 And you have lots of options.

 For starters, read up on this list of free DAWs for the beginner audio producer.
 If you’re opening your home recording studio but have little experience with DAWs, any of these free programs can get your foot in the door at no cost to you.
-Then, you can continue using any of these programs or decide to invest in a Pro Tools, Logic Pro, Cubase, or anything else once you’re confident in your understanding.
+Then, you can continue using any of these programs or decide to invest in Pro Tools, Logic Pro, Cubase, or anything else once you’re confident in your understanding.
 When choosing your DAW, you’ll have to consider the hardware you use.
 Certain programs like Logic Pro (made by Apple) only run on Mac OS, while Sonar only runs on Windows.
 Many DAWs support both major operating systems, however, making it easier to decide.

 Once you have a solid desktop or laptop with a proper DAW, you need a way to connect it to the rest of your gear (microphones, instruments, etc.).
 Otherwise, the rest of your home studio equipment won’t be very useful.
 You need an audio interface.
 Some of them even come packed with a DAW.
 Audio interfaces come in two basic flavors: internal or external.

 Internal audio interfaces (or PCIe), as they sound, live right inside your desktop computer.
-Once installed to the motherboard, this interface works faster than external interfaces.
+Once installed on the motherboard, this interface works faster than external interfaces.
 Because it’s directly connected to the computer, it doesn’t need to spend time or energy to convert data the way external interfaces do.
 These interfaces also typically offer more input and output (I/O) options than external ones.
 This convenience comes at a cost, however, and PCIe interfaces will run you more than external options.
 One of the more popular internal interface options, the Focusrite RedNet PCIeR Card costs about one thousand dollars, USD.

 External audio interfaces are a more widely used piece of home studio equipment.
 While these units can vary in several ways, most of them connect to the computer via USB input.
 However, for added speed and reliability, some interfaces use thunderbolt or firewire connections instead.